 With all the commotion that may occur on Moving Day: What to Expect, it is best for the cat to be out of the way.
 If you have a friend or family member where your cat can stay during the moving and loading process, this will benefit your cat immensely.
 Alternatively a day or two at a kitty daycare is also advised.
-If neither of these are an option, create an enclosed sanctuary for your cat amongst the chaos of people and moving boxes.
+If neither of these are an option, create an enclosed sanctuary for your cat among the chaos of people and moving boxes.
 Make sure your cat has water, food, a litter tray and something comfortable to lie on.
 If they like playing with toys, have them accessible.
 Make sure the door remains closed and the movers are aware it is not to be opened.
 Remember, cats are fast and keeping the door closed is for their safety.

 Transporting Your Cat

 Deciding to drive or fly your cat to your new destination takes preparation and planning.
 The more thorough you are and knowing how to Travel Safely With Your Pet, the more enjoyable the journey will be for both you and your feline friends.